elLuiz/seed-desafio-mercado-livre/adr/002__Authentication.md

-# 002: Authentication through JWT
+# ADR 002: Authentication through JWT

 ## Problem
 The users must be authenticated to perform actions in the system, according to their roles.
 We need to have a stateless way to implement authentication, enabling integration with other systems and changing